The Final 20 Trends from the OTC and Trendington Event

 - Net Zero Concepts & Beyond Smart Grids

 - Zero Power Sensors & Ocean Wiring and Sensing

 The OTC is now closed.
 Thanks to all the researchers, policy makers and technical experts we received over 3000 responses.
-The results are now being evaluated.
-Watch this space for the results.

 Explore our Periodic Table of Trends